Finances

 STEP 2

-Awareness of the ecological and climate crisis obliges us to bravely confront the financial sources we use.
+Awareness of the ecological and climate crisis obliges the team to carefully scrutinise the financial sources used by the institution.
 Disagreeing with economic relations focused exclusively on extensive exploration of resources and narrowly-defined profit, we should revise financial practices which we are used to perceiving as customary.

 Fossil fuel-free culture